jpsm83/health/documentation/n8n/article_media_context.md

 - Ensure images are suitable for a women's spot app and educational content
 - **CRITICAL:** Use only the most general, symbolic language that cannot be misinterpreted while still being relevant to women's wellness topics

-**PARAGRAPH CREATION REQUIREMENTS:**
+**ARTICLE CONTEXT CREATION REQUIREMENTS:**
-- **MANDATORY: Each paragraph must be 205 characters or less**
+- **MANDATORY: Must be 200 characters or less**
 - **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
 - Reflect the article content accurately
-- Use casual, conversational tone
+- Use clear, concise language that describes what the article is about
-- Capture different aspects of the article
+- Focus on the key benefits or information the article provides
 - Be precise and meaningful within character limit

 **ABSOLUTELY FORBIDDEN:**
-- Do NOT create paragraphs longer than 205 characters
+- Do NOT create article context longer than 200 characters
 - Do NOT add any emojis, symbols, or special characters in any content
 - Do NOT make up false information
 - Do NOT change the core meaning or context